 Ben and Zelda Cohen Fellow Mr. Michael McConnell

 Michael McConnell is a PhD candidate in modern European history at the University of Tennessee, Knoxville (USA).
 He received a master’s degree in history from the University of Alabama, Tuscaloosa, and a bachelor’s degree in history from the University of Alabama, Birmingham (USA).
-During his Ben and Zelda Cohen Fellowship, he is conducting research for his dissertation project, “Home to the Reich: The Influence of the Nazi Occupation of Europe on Violence inside Germany, 1943–45.”
+During his Ben and Zelda Cohen Fellowship, he conducted research for his dissertation project, “Home to the Reich: The Influence of the Nazi Occupation of Europe on Violence inside Germany, 1943–45.”

 Mr. McConnell has presented on his project at various conferences, including the 2010 German Studies Association Conference, the 2010 Conference for the Society of Military Historians, and the 2010 Conference for the Association for the Study of Nationalities.
 His book reviews were published in the Journal of Contemporary European Studies as well as in Foucault Studies.
 An article based on his research, “‘The Situation is Once Again Quiet:’ Gestapo Crimes in the Rhineland, Fall 1944,” will be published in the Spring 2012 issue of Central European History.